 I slightly adapted this recipe from the Editors of Cook's Illustrated Magazine, May/June 1998.

+These are absolutely the best lemon bars!
 I have found that it is hard to find a really good lemon bar recipe, as some have too much crust and not enough

 filling while others are not lemony enough.
 Here is the recipe that I recommend.
 It is just right!